benjaminion/upgrading-ethereum-book/src/book.md

 'bfe3c665d2e561f13b30606c580cb703b2041287e212ade110f0bfd8563e21bb'
 ```

-The Merkle tree construction is a fairly common way to calculate a digest of a bunch of data, such as a blockchain state.
+Merkle tree constructions are a fairly common way to calculate a digest of a bunch of data, such as a blockchain state.
 Ethereum&nbsp;1 uses a more sophisticated version of this called a hexary Merkle&ndash;Patricia trie (in Eth1 it's a "trie" not a "tree" for [complicated reasons](https://en.wikipedia.org/wiki/Trie)), though there are proposals to [simplify that](https://eips.ethereum.org/EIPS/eip-3102).

 An extremely useful feature of Merkle trees is that it is quite efficient to construct inclusion proofs using them.
 This is critical functionality for light clients, and we will discuss it in depth when we look at [Merkle proofs](/part2/building_blocks/merkle_proofs).

 #### Merkleization

-The normal way to implement Merkle trees is to store the entire tree structure in memory or on disk, including all the intermediate levels between the leaves and the root.
+The normal way to implement a Merkle tree is to store the entire tree structure in memory or on disk, including all the intermediate levels between the leaves and the root.
 As leaves are updated the affected nodes in the tree are updated: changing $A$ means updating $H(A+B)$ and then the root, everything else is unchanged.

 The difference with Merkleization is that the Merkle tree is computed on-the-fly from the given leaves.
 We can pick up where we left off from the last REPL session as follows.